Sardines, In Oil, Drained lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Sardines, In Oil, Drained?

-The lysine-arginine ratio of Sardines, In Oil, Drained is 1.53.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Sardines, In Oil, Drained is 1.53, calculated from 1129.17mg lysine and 737.50mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost